 Compiles the js client side files with browserify and starts electron

-Note: You'd also need to get Speech to text keys or have the Gentle Open source app running locally check out the user manual for more details, unless you are chosing
+Note: You'd also need to get Speech to text keys or have the Gentle Open source app running locally check out the user manual for more details, unless you are choosing

 pocketsphinx as speech to text option.

-autoEdit, it's a text based video editing software that creates a digital paper-editing workflow.
-For more backaground see this write up on Source "Introducing autoEdit" as well as for more in depth on the underlying workflow see this gitbook "How to tell compelling stories out of video interviews", and especially this section focused on digital Paper-editing.
+autoEdit is a text-based video-editing software that creates a digital paper-editing workflow.
+For more background see this write up on Source "Introducing autoEdit" as well as for more in depth on the underlying workflow see this gitbook "How to tell compelling stories out of video interviews", and especially this section focused on digital Paper-editing.

 High level overview of system architecture

 How to run the development environment Coding style convention ref optional, eg which linter to use Linting, github pre-push hook - optional